ank19/renoise-interval/ReadMe.md

 ## Example

-As an example let's assume eight notes selected from the Moonlight Sonata as shown in the first screenshot from renoise(tm) below.
+As an example, let's assume eight notes selected from the Moonlight Sonata as shown in the first screenshot from renoise(tm) below.
 The selection itself does not affect which notes are considered for the analysis.
 The position of the edit cursor is taken as reference.
 The selection is only for illustrative purposes.